SpadeHeart

 THE HARD PART - MONIES ETC

-• Membership 2024 - 2025 :- The membership fee is £35 per annum.
+• Membership 2024 - 2025 :- The membership fee is £35 per year.
 However, new members can join during the year at a rate of £3 per month remaining until the following 31 March (payable as a lump sum).

 • If you use cups or glasses from the kitchen, can you PLEASE remember to return them afterwards - THANK YOU.